5 Common NICU Mistakes

 If your infant has recently gone through medical trauma due to a NICU mistake, consulting with a medical malpractice attorney can help you get the compensation you need.
 NICU mistakes aren’t as rare as you would think, and since infants are at such a critical stage of their lives, the effects of a medical accident can have lifelong consequences.

 Receiving compensation for NICU mistakes in Michigan isn’t difficult if you have the help of a medical malpractice lawyer.
-However, you must file a notice of intent to file suit within two years of when the malpractice was committed.
+However, you must file a notice of intent to file suit within two years of when the medical malpractice occurred.

-If you think that any of the following mistakes have occurred during your child’s time in NICU, contact a medical malpractice attorney at Cochran, Kroll, and Associates, P.C. as soon as possible.
+If you think that any of the following mistakes have occurred during your child’s time in NICU, contact a medical malpractice attorney at the law firm of Cochran, Kroll & Associates, P.C., as soon as possible.
 You need an experienced medical malpractice attorney on your side to identify NICU medical errors and fight for justice for you and your child.

 1. Mismanagement of Brain Bleeds